 The Issuer's duty pursuant to this section to submit a report to Oslo Børs also extends to a change of the Issuer's domicile or if the company enters into a "scheme/plan of arrangements" or undergoes any similar form of transformation.

 3.16.4 EXEMPTIONS

-Oslo Børs may grant exemptions from sections 3.16.1 to 3.16.3 if there are special grounds in favour of granting such exemptionscalled for by special circumstances.
+Oslo Børs may grant exemptions from sections 3.16.1 to 3.16.3 if there are special grounds in favour of granting such exemptions.

 3.17 REMOVAL FROM TRADING AND SANCTIONS